Culture surveys: the hidden costs of a false sense of transparency

 The true cost of relying on culture surveys, instead of investing in initiatives that build trust and psychological safety where surveys are not required, is significant.
 When employees don’t feel safe to speak openly we see:

-• Financial Impact: Absenteeism, disengagement, psychological injuries and stress related issues cost organisations multiple times more than physical injuries.
+Financial Impact: Absenteeism, disengagement, psychological injuries and stress related issues costing organisations multiple times more than physical injuries.

-• Retention Risk: When employees fear reprisal or believe their voice doesn’t matter, turnover rises.
-Recruiting and training replacements adds additional cost and disrupts organisational continuity.
+Retention Risk: When employees fear reprisal or believe their voice doesn’t matter, turnover rises.
+Recruiting and training replacements adds additional cost and disrupts organisational continuity, only for the cycle to continue.

-Ultimately, the cost of a culture where feedback is only safe behind a screen far outweighs the cost of investing in developing emotionally intelligent leaders who in turn, foster the right culture through real time engagement practices.
+Ultimately, the cost to business where feedback is only safe behind a screen far outweighs the cost of investing in developing emotionally intelligent leaders who in turn, foster the right culture through real time engagement practices.

 PSYCHO SAFETY VS SURVEYS - a comparative overview